ABOUT THE WOOD.

 If the wood is being cut before delivery day, it is stored in large wooden boxes (2 boxes can be seen in the photo on the right of the lorry delivering wood).

-Because of the nature of trees, to have boughs that are thicker at the base, gradually getting thinner as they reach the tip, our logs are the same.
+Because of the nature of trees, trunks and branches are thicker at the base, gradually getting thinner as they reach the tip, our logs are the same.

 Each load will contain a variety of different thickness logs.
-The load will also contain some logs that are shorter than the requested length - this is because the boughs do not come in specific lengths, so the final part to be cut in the processor will be shorter than average.
+The load will also contain some logs that are shorter than the requested length - this is because the wood does not come in specific lengths, so the final part to be cut in the processor will be shorter than average.

 There is always a certain amount of thrift in each load.
 This is the smaller splinters of wood that occur during the cutting process.
 This is not waste.
 It is a great resource and great for starting the fire and we recommend you have containers ready to collect it when we deliver.